 Young people who do not read over the summer break fall behind their classmates.
 Research shows that summer learning loss adds up, especially for low-income students.
 In fact, by 8th grade, that lost learning time accounts for 2/3 of the achievement gap between low-income children and their more affluent peers.

 Reading over the summer makes a difference during the school year.
-When students are able to keep reading, they can keep learning, catch up and stay sharp.
-Students are more prepared when the new school year begins.
+When students keeping reading, they keep learning, stay sharp, and are more prepared when the new school year begins.

-Summer is the perfect time to help all young people, from the earliest readers, to high school students, to strive to read more – wherever you are.
-Read at home, on the bus, at a park, at camp, in the woods, on the beach, at the barbershop, on the train, and of course at the library!
+This summer make the commitment to help all young people, from the earliest readers, to high school students, to strive to read more – wherever they are.
+Reading can happen at home, on the bus, on the beach, at the barbershop, and at the library!

 Yet significant disparities in reading proficiency exist between students of color and their peers.
 Recent National Assessment of Educational Progress (NAEP) data shows that while more than half of fourth-grade students in most racial and ethnic subgroups scored below proficiency in 2013—signaling a need for strong reforms in literacy instruction for all students—there is a particular need for attention to reading levels among Black, Hispanic, and American Indian and Alaska Native students.
 In 2013, 83% of Black students, 81% of Hispanic students, and 78% percent of American Indian and Alaska Native students scored below proficiency, compared to 66% of White students.